kvnloughead/blog/src/posts/command-line-notes.md

 GitHub integration requires a few additional steps.
 Assuming that you've already created a note and made a commit, you then need to

 1. Create a new repo on Github.
-2. Run `git remote add origin path/to/remote/notes/repo` in your local notes directory to set the remote.
+2. Set the remote repo in your local notes directory with

+    ```plain
+    git remote add origin path/to/remote/notes/repo`
+    ```

 3. Run `cln push` to push the `main` branch.

 Now anytime you want to push, you just run `cln push`.